Building back better relationships

 The areas that McKinsey has summarised are useful pointers to how consumer attitudes have changed though.
 Homes and the workplace has changed and this is likely to remain permanent as most employers now explore hybrid work solutions.
 Shopping in person may be restricted for items that really require an experience.

 Customer behaviour has dramatically changed during the pandemic and we will never return to the behaviour of 2019.
 Where executives need to focus now is how these behavioral changes become expectations - what is the next normal for your customers?

-Wayne Kay, Regional Vice President of Sales at TTEC in EMEA, is an experienced business leader with 20 years of global, sales, coaching and leadership experience in the contact centre and CX industry.
+Wayne Kay, Head of Partners and Strategic Alliances EMEA at TTEC, is an experienced business leader with 20 years of global, sales, coaching and leadership experience in the contact centre and CX industry.
 Previous positions include Founder & MD of Fullbrook Consulting, MD of Contact Centres for Cable & Wireless, and International Sales...